vilarj/Maid-Aid/README.md

 # Maid-Aid
-## is a cleaning app that employees users for a job required by the user (employer).
+## Maid-Aid is a cleaning app that employees users for a job required by the user (employer).